Designing a Newsletter

 With Newsletters, you have to hold the viewer’s attention and the best way to do this is by using clean typefaces and sticking to a simple layout.
 It is advised to cut down on the amount of text and break it up into smaller pieces with visible divisions between article summaries etc.

 Don’t fill the email with multiple irrelevant images but rather keep it simple by adding images that are relevant to the content.
 This not only makes the design more interesting for the viewer but also breaks up the text and make is easier to read.

 5. Make Sure the content is relevant and interesting

-You should spend some time looking at the database of emails you have and segment it on specific interest this will lead to a higher click-through rate.
+You should spend some time looking at the database of emails you have and segment it on specific interests this will lead to a higher click-through rate.
 The best way to get a higher click-through rate is to include some sort of benefit to the target audience the most obvious one would be free information, with possible links to articles and ebooks.

 6. Use an email marketing platform

 Platforms like Mailchimp will cover all of the above design aspects for you.
 They will help you to create campaigns in a strategic manner, step by step.
-You’ll be able to choose from various templates that help you lay things out in an appropriate style; you’ll have drag and drop options to place your dividers, content blocks and images, and you can even add buttons that encourage people to click through to web pages.
+You’ll be able to choose from various templates that help you lay things out in an appropriate style; you’ll have drag-and-drop options to place your dividers, content blocks and images, and you can even add buttons that encourage people to click through to web pages.